 Let’s face it — if you live in Florida and see an incoming call from a Texas area code, it’s unlikely that you’ll stop what you’re doing to answer (No offence, Texans).
-Studies have shown that people are nearly four times more likely to answer calls from local numbers.
+Studies by Software Advice have shown that people are nearly four times more likely to answer calls from local numbers.
 Local presence mimics the contact’s local area code, increasing your chances of connecting.
 This is a table-stakes feature for most sales teams hoping to boost connection rates.

 Some Dialers are better for logging sales data back to your CRM than others.
 The best Dialer workflows allow reps to log call notes, outcomes, and next steps from wherever they’re making calls.
 Look for Dialers that enable this automatic syncing and integrate natively to your CRM to ensure your data is kept up-to-date.

 Ready to explore Dialer solutions for your revenue teams?
 Check out the Groove OmniDialer, a next-generation sales dialer that was built from the ground up to be lightning-fast, incredibly reliable, and easy-to-use.

 Shoot us an email at firstname.lastname@example.org when you’re ready for a closer look.